Netcracker/DRNavigator/README.md

 ```
 <cr-name>.<cr-namespace>
 ```
 Site-Manager recognizes service by this name for all operations and dependencies.
+If you **must** use another name (e.g. you have to use different namespaces in different sites), you can override this name using special section `alias` in CR version v3.

 ## Service Sequence